Frequently Asked Questions

 Q: What is the timeline for classroom renovations?

-A: The schedule for implementing the Flexible Learning Spaces Initiative program will be spread out over the next five years.
-Most of the updates to small and mid-sized classrooms will be made within the 2018-2019 academic year.
-Renovations to larger classrooms in Carroll, Sitterson, and Gardner Halls will require more planning and construction; work on these classrooms will be staggered between now and 2025.
+A: The schedule for implementing the Flexible Learning Spaces Initiative program was spread out over five years.
+Most of the updates to small and mid-sized classrooms were made during the 2018-2019 academic year.
+Renovations to larger classrooms in Carroll, Sitterson, and a third to be determined will require more planning and construction; work on these classrooms will be staggered between now and 2025.

 A: The Classroom Policy Steering Committee (CPSC) is the University’s central coordinating committee for the oversight of General Purpose Classrooms.
-The group is chaired by Vice Provost Carol Tresolini and includes representatives from a variety of campus stakeholders.
-Throughout the implementation phase of the Flexible Learning Spaces Initiative, the CPSC will receive regular input from the new Classrooms Modernization Advisory Group.
+The group is chaired by Vice Provost Rick Wernoski and includes representatives from a variety of campus stakeholders.
+Throughout the implementation phase of the Flexible Learning Spaces Initiative, the CPSC receive regular input from the faculty-led Classrooms Modernization Advisory Group.

 Q: How much input have faculty members had in developing these plans?

 A: Most of the design goals for the University’s flexible learning spaces were informed by the results of the 2012 faculty survey on classrooms and subsequent faculty recommendations.
 Many of the flexible classrooms that have been created to date have benefited from the direct involvement of interested faculty members and student representatives.
-Throughout the Flexible Learning Spaces Initiative, the new faculty-led Classrooms Modernization Advisory Group will be providing input on key design decisions and faculty support programming.
-Finally, we welcome faculty, student and staff input at any point in the process.
+Throughout the Flexible Learning Spaces Initiative, the new faculty-led Classrooms Modernization Advisory Group provided input on key design decisions and faculty support programming.
+Finally, we always welcome faculty, student and staff input on campus classrooms.
 Please use the Classrooms Comment Form.

 Q: What are some examples of teaching methods that work well in a flexible learning space?